Atlantic Provinces Place Names

 If you are an ASL and / or MSL user, learner of the language, or interested in geography or languages this map will be of use to you.
 Communicating using correctly articulated and appropriate signs is critical for clear communication and respects the Deaf community and their culture.

-All on-screen signers are local Deaf community members from Nova Scotia and New Brunswick, and the project was funded by Atlantic Deaf and interpreting community organizations.
+All on-screen signers are local Deaf community members from Nova Scotia, New Brunswick, and Newfoundland & Labrador.
+The first phase of the project was funded by Atlantic Deaf and interpreting community organizations; the second phase was funded by the NS Department of Communities, Culture & Heritage - Diversity and Community Capacity Fund.
 Without this support that project would not have been successful.
 Thank you to everyone involved!

 How to use the map